OscarGitProjects/SFML-Bouncing-Objects/Readme.md

 Line in the config file can be of the following types and lines can appear in any order in the file.

 Window Program_Name W H

-- This line declares that the SFML window must be constructed with width W and height H. Each value will be integers Program_Name	std::string Name for the program.
-No spaces in the name Width	W		int
+- This line declares that the SFML window must be constructed with width W and height H. Each value will be integers.

+	Program_Name	std::string Name for the program.
+No spaces in the name

+	Width	W		int

 	Height H		int

 Font F S R G B

 - This lines defines the font which is to be used to draw text for this program.
-The format of the line is as follows Font file 	F 		std::string No spaces
+The format of the line is as follows.

+	Font file 	F 		std::string No spaces

 	Font Size 	S 		int

 	RGB color	R G B 	int, int, int

 Rectangle N X Y SX SY R G B W H
 - Defines a rectangle shape with

 	Shape name 	N 			std::string

 	Initial position X Y 	float, float

 	Initial speed 	SX SY 	float, float

 	RGB color 	R G B		int, int, int

 	Size		W H 		float, float

 Circle N X Y SX SY R G B R

 - Defines a circle shape with:

 	Shape name	N			std::string

 	Initial position X Y 	float, float

 	Initial speed 	SX SY 	float, float

 	RGB color 	R G B		int, int, int

 	Radius		R			float